"The Rite": A Movie Review.

 William Peter Blatty, The Exorcist (New York: Harpertorch, 1971), pp. 352-353.

-To know that "God loves us" is a way of stating in religious language that we are capable of loving others and deserve to be loved.
 On the other hand, if we accept that "God is dead" and if we are convinced that "God is not here, priest!" -- as the Hopkins' character says under possession -- then we must live in a world without ultimate hope or love.
-For this reason, Father Lucas (as the demon) says to Michael: "even your father could not love you." ("Is it rational to believe in God?")
+For this reason, Father Lucas (as the demon) says to Michael: "... even your father could not love you." ("Is it rational to believe in God?")

-Nothing pleases the evil person more than inducing a sense of despair or hopelessness in his or her victims, usually through communicating the futility of resistance to oppressive and unjust power.
-The constant insertions of "errors" may be concerned with this absurd notion that "resistance is futile."
-If a victim accepts that it is pointless to resist against evil uses of power, then he or she will certainly become a slave.
+If a victim accepts that it is pointless to resist against evil uses of power then he or she will certainly become a slave.
 This we must never do.
 We must never accept slavery, even death is preferable to slavery.
-(Compare "'The American': A Movie Review" with "'Michael Clayton': A Movie Review" then "The Rite" and "Freedom for Mumia Abu-Jamal.")
+(Compare "'Michael Clayton': A Movie Review" with "Freedom for Mumia Abu-Jamal.")

-In the era of Charlie Sheen, the concepts of sinfulness or excess must seem bizarre to audience members regarding this contest on-screen as a battle between heavenly powers.
-It is your inner struggle between forces of moral self-destruction as against self-realization that matters in Christianity and in this movie.
+It is your inner-struggle between forces of moral self-destruction as against self-realization that matters in Christianity and in this movie.
 Hence, the pull between psychiatry (which only takes us so far) and religion (which takes us to salvation).
 Art or politics may do the trick for you.
-The battle in the heavens depicted by John Milton in "Paradise Lost/Paradise Regained" is internal to the modern soul. (''Drawing Room Comedy': A Philosophical Essay in the Form of a Film Script" and "Faust in Manhattan.")

 Sent to Rome to meet an experienced exorcist, Michael will learn through a confrontation with the undeniable reality of ultimate evil, the wisdom of this film which is -- at least, partly -- the work of religious believers.
-God is always where you are if you love deeply and want that love (i.e., presence); evil's "nothingness" disappears by comparison.
+"God" is always where you are, again, if you love deeply and want that love (i.e., presence); evil's "nothingness" disappears by comparison.
 Love is the torch that disperses the darkness.
 Compare and contrast L. William Countryman, "Love is a Phoenix," in Love Human and Divine: Reflections on Love, Sexuality, and Friendship (London: Moorehouse, 2005), pp. 54-55 with Mary Midgley, "Selves and Shadows," in Wickedness: A Philosophical Essay (London & New York: Ava, 1984), pp. 113-131.

-II.
 "Not believing in the devil will not protect you from him."

 We live in a time that is -- like our alter ego on-screen, Michael -- deeply suspicious of mythology.
 We cannot read the texts of our ancient fathers and mothers, nor view them with respect as communications of the most profound wisdom which our ancestors possessed and sought to convey to their children.
 The language of archetypes is nearly lost to persons today.
 Even educated Americans display a level of cultural unawareness that constitutes what, I describe, as severe deprivation. ("Nihilists in Disneyworld.")

 Many of the brightest people in the world are in this country.
-We are among the richest people on the planet in genius, whether in the arts or sciences, but we are failing to communicate intellectual passions to the young or to beguile ordinary people into enjoying high culture.
+Americans are among the richest people on the planet in genius, whether in the arts or sciences, but we are failing to communicate intellectual passions to the young or to beguile ordinary people into enjoying high culture.
 This failure is dangerous for America's future. ("Is this atheism's moment?")

 The real love depicted in "The Rite" is between the priest and his young charge, Philemon and his pupil, the knight and his squire -- together they slay the dragon of evil.
 Several Arthurian references are quite distinct and, again, may refer to Aslan the Lion who defeats the Evil Queen in Narnia.
 The images accompanying the lectures in Rome should be studied carefully. ("'I am Legend': A Movie Review.")